 There are hundreds of hospitals in New York State, and according to U.S. News Rankings, the top ones are in NYC: New York Presbyterian, NYU Langone, and Mount Sinai.
 New York Presbyterian also has facilities in the Hudson River Valley, and Mount Sinai has a hospital in Nassau County, Long Island.
 Excellent care is also provided at Long Island’s North Shore University Hospital, the Hudson Valley’s Putnam Hospital Center, and Albany Medical Center Hospital.

-Where to Live in New York
+Best Places to Retire in New York

 Eastern New York is made up of the Carmel Area, the Hudson River Valley, and Albany.
 In recent years, it has come into vogue with the Catskill Mountain region gaining popularity as a tourist destination.
 Small towns like Cortlandt and Cold Spring are scattered on both sides of the Hudson River, and recreation areas like Bear Mountain and Blue Mountain Ski Resort attract outdoor lovers from across the state.